learn-co-students/module-1-code-challenge-round-2-nyc-web-module-2-code-challenge---round-2---mhtn---071519-1564668351/README.md

     Answer Here:

+   - The flights table would have foreign keys.
+   - The foreign keys for the flights table are passenger_id and plane_id

   What gives us the ability to call the `Passenger#flights` method?

     Answer Here:
+    - Active Record gives us the ability to call the Passenger#flights method.

   When would you need a join table?

     Answer Here:
+    - When you have a many to many relationship, you want to see what is causing that relationship and map out the connections.
+You need to connect the objects, and there has to be something that brings them together.
+You want to see what is the joining factor to the different models.
+In this case - passenger and plane by themselves cannot do anything, but once each is assigned a flight, they will have a relation/connection with the other.

   What is the join table in this application?

     Answer Here:
+    - The flights is the join table to this application.